michel-kraemer/actson-rs/README.md

   a reactive application you should use non-blocking I/O (see the [Reactive Manifesto](http://www.reactivemanifesto.org/)).
 * **Big Data.** Most parsers read the full JSON text into memory to map it to a struct.
-Actson can handle arbitrarily large JSON text.
-It is event-based and can be used for streaming.
+Actson can handle arbitrarily large JSON text and exhibits constant throughput (see the [Performance](#performance) section below).
+* **Event-based.** Actson produces events during parsing and can be used for streaming.
+For example, if you write an HTTP server, you can receive a file and parse it at the same time without having to load it into memory.
 * **GeoRocket.** Actson was primarily developed for the [GeoJSON](http://geojson.org/) support in [GeoRocket](http://georocket.io), a high-performance reactive data store for geospatial files.